agentio/serviceinfrastructure/content/docs/quickstart/_index.md

 ---
 # A Quick Start

-Read ahead if you want, but this section contains a quickstart (and we do mean _quick_) that you can use to deploy a sample gRPC API on Google Cloud Run, which you can then use for hands-on exercises throughout the discussions that follow.
+It's possible to skip ahead if you want, but this section contains a quickstart (and we do mean _quick_) that you can use to deploy a sample gRPC API on [Google Cloud Run](https://cloud.google.com/run), which you can then use for hands-on exercises throughout the discussions that follow.

 All the instructions that you need are in [Demo: Deploy a Sample Service](/docs/quickstart/demo).